contao/docs-archive/manual/en/02-Administration-area.md

 soon as there is more than one version, a drop-down menu which allows you to revert back to a prior version appears at the top of the form.
 Simply choose a version and click the "Restore" button.

+The icon to the right of the "Restore" button allows you to see the differences between two versions.

 ![](https://raw.github.com/contao/docs/3.1/manual/en/images/versioning.jpg)